General

 Active and intelligent materials

 Active materials and articles are designed to extend the shelf life of a packaged food product or to maintain or improve its condition.
-Smart materials and items are capable of monitoring the condition of a packaged food or the environment surrounding the food.
+Intelligent materials and articles can monitor the condition of a packaged food and the environment in which it is located.
+Examples of active materials are oxygen absorbers or moisture regulators in packaging.
+Intelligent materials can indicate whether a product is spoiled or whether the cold chain has been interrupted by changing colour.

 Glass, metals and alloys

-Metals and alloys are widely used in food contact: from cutlery, to pots and pans, to cans or aluminum foil, a variety of metallic objects come into contact with food.
+Metals and alloys are widely used in food contact: from cutlery, pots and pans to cans and aluminium foil, a wide range of metallic objects come into contact with food.
+Under certain conditions, such as contact with acidic foods, heavy metals such as lead, arsenic or nickel can leach out and pass into the food.

 Tips

-• Pay attention to manufacturers' warnings and instructions for use (e.g. not suitable for the dishwasher or microwave oven, limited temperature or acid resistance, cleaning instructions) and save any labels that may be present.
+- Pay attention to the manufacturer's warnings and instructions for use (e.g. not suitable for dishwashers or microwave ovens, limited temperature or acid resistance, cleaning instructions) and keep any existing labels.

-• Do not purchase food contact products that have a strong odor.
+- Do not buy any products for food contact that have a strong odour.

-• Do not use kitchen utensils that are very worn or cannot be cleaned.
-This also applies to tableware.
+- Do not use kitchen utensils that are badly worn or no longer cleanable.
+This also applies to crockery.

-• Be careful with materials and items sold as antiques: these do not have to meet today's food safety requirements.
+- Be careful with materials and objects that are sold as antiques: these do not have to meet today's food safety requirements.

-• A food suitability symbol (glass and fork) present on an item guarantees that it is intended and suitable for food contact.
+- A food suitability symbol (glass and fork) on an item guarantees that it is intended and suitable for contact with food.
 However, this does not automatically cover all conceivable applications.
-For example, packaging such as PET bottles or aluminum cans are intended for single use only.
-Products should therefore only be used as intended and the emptied packaging should be disposed of in the waste collection systems provided for this purpose.
-However, items that are clearly intended to come into contact with food (e.g. drinking glasses, cooking pots, etc.) or that are already in contact with food (such as packaged food) are not required to display this symbol.
+For example, packaging such as PET bottles or aluminium cans are only intended for single use.
+Products should therefore only be used as intended and the empty packaging should be disposed of in the waste collection systems provided for this purpose.
+However, objects that are clearly intended to come into contact with food (e.g. drinking glasses, cooking pots, etc.) or that are already in contact with food (e.g. packaged food) do not have to be labelled with this symbol.

-If the material or article is not additionally regulated by an individual measure, the conformity does not have to be certified by a declaration of compliance, but the requirements of Regulation (EC) No. 1935/2004 still apply to all food contact materials.
+If the material or article is not additionally regulated by an individual measure, conformity does not necessarily have to be certified by a declaration of conformity, but the requirements of Regulation (EC) No. 1935/2004 still apply to all food contact materials.
 In addition, according to Regulation (EC) No. 2023/2006, appropriate documentation for the conformity and safety of the finished material or article must be prepared and maintained.
-This documentation must be made available to the competent authorities upon their request.
+This documentation must be made available to the competent authorities at their request.

 Legal basis